raoconnor/raoconnor.github.io/_posts/2026-04-30-NetApp-Nutanix-.Next26.md

 The Nutanix–NetApp alliance reflects a broader shift in enterprise infrastructure:

-- Organizations want to **move away from VMware**, but not abandon proven storage
+- Organizations want to **move away from VMware**, but not abandon battle proven storage
-- Enterprises want **modern virtualization** without forced full‑stack replacement
+- Enterprises want **modern enterprise grade virtualization** without forced full‑stack replacement
 - IT teams want **choice**, not a single rigid architecture

 By formally integrating with NetApp, Nutanix positions itself not just as an HCI vendor, but as a **platform that fits into existing enterprise storage strategies**.
 For customers standardized on NetApp, this creates a credible, lower‑risk path to Nutanix AHV—while preserving operational models, tooling, and data services they already trust.